 So why has mental illness become such a problem in a society which offers more opportunity, longer life expectancies and greater possibility than ever before?
 What causes mental illness, and how can it be cured?

-Well I'm not a psychiatrist, doctor or licensed therapist so don't take what I say as medical advice, but the simple answer is that virtually all mental illness is caused by a build-up of psychological pressure in the primitive emotional centres of our brains.
+I'm not a psychiatrist or doctor so don't take what I say as medical advice, but my opinion is that virtually all mental illness is caused by a build-up of psychological pressure in the primitive emotional centres of our brains.
 The cure is to learn how to release this pressure in a safe environment with empathy from another human being.

 Think of your brain as a pressure cooker of emotion.
 During our lives, events happen that cause us to feel emotions.
 These emotions range from pleasant to unpleasant, and their intensity from mild to overwhelming.
 Under normal circumstances we naturally release these feelings in the present moment as the event occur.
 As a child we cry freely when we are sad, we smile when we are happy, we rage when we are angry, and we shake when we are frightened.
 It's as if the vents of the pressure cooker are open, the feelings flow freely and we move on without even remembering most events.